16 sales coaching tips for high-performing teams

 Excellent sales managers give their reps space to evaluate their own successes or shortcomings before making any critiques.
 This empowers sellers to reflect on their own performance and dig deep into what contributed to the outcome.
 It also demonstrates that their manager trusts their judgment and their ability to learn from their mistakes.

 Managers should prompt sellers to conduct a self-evaluation that they’ll discuss during their next one-on-one.
-This can be an informal, open-ended exercise or a detailed assessment that includes specific questions.
+It can be an informal, open-ended exercise or a detailed assessment that includes specific questions.
 Either way, explore what reps believe they handle well, what they’re not, and where they could use help.

 3. Work on one area of improvement at a time

 Sales can be overwhelming.
 Administrative burdens, lengthy meetings, regular travel, and myriad other tasks can make sellers feel like their days slip through their fingers.
-Some estimate that sales reps only spend about 23% of their time actually selling.
+Inundating your team with ten different coaching exercises will only hinder their productivity and amp up their frustration.

-For example, a seller hasn’t created strong pipeline this quarter.
-While their manager might recognize that this is a lagging indicator that something’s wrong, when they probe, they find that the leading indicator is that the seller qualifies every single lead after the first meeting — even when they’re not likely to convert.
 Armed with this knowledge, instead of encouraging them to make more cold calls, book more meetings, and send more emails, the manager instructs the seller to qualify deals throughout the sales cycle.
 This hyper-focused coaching helps the seller build a healthier pipeline moving forward.

 4. Model a culture of accountability

 Managers must help their reps develop the expertise to meet or exceed growing customer expectations.
 That's especially true in the current selling climate.
+Effective managers use the coaching process as an opportunity to transform sellers’ past mistakes into future wins by cultivating accountability:

-Effective managers use the coaching process as an opportunity to transform sellers’ past mistakes into future wins by cultivating accountability.
-They’re transparent about the fact that no one is perfect and that true success stems from one’s willingness to take responsibility for what went wrong.
-They celebrate sellers who recognize their own weaknesses and avoid pointing fingers when a deal falls through.
+• They’re transparent about the fact that no one is perfect and that true success stems from your willingness to take responsibility for what went wrong

 Regular feedback, both formal and informal, helps sellers practice accepting fault and targeted self-improvement.
 Managers should always include a healthy mix of both positive and negative feedback and communicate both with kindness.
 They should also offer clear coaching on strategies to remediate any issues and acknowledge when their rep’s performance improves.